 - face a risk of jail and have a higher household monthly income (see criminal early resolution cases).

 If you're facing serious and complex criminal charges and you have been denied legal aid but can't afford a lawyer, you can make a Rowbotham Application.
-For more information, see the booklet, If You Can't Get a Lawyer for Your Criminal Trial: How to Make a Rowbotham Application.
+For more information, see If You Can't Get a Lawyer for Your Criminal Trial: How to Make a Rowbotham Application.

 For more information or to apply for legal aid, call the Legal Aid BC Call Centre:

 Mon, Tue, Thu, and Fri — 9 am to 4 pm

 Wed — 9 am to 2:30 pm

 If you're a young person charged with a federal offence, you're entitled to (have a right to) legal representation.
 However, if you're in the care of the Ministry of Children and Family Development (foster care), you must speak to your social worker to arrange for a lawyer.

 If you're a youth in BC who's been arrested, you have the right to speak to a lawyer.
 You also have rights under the Youth Criminal Justice Act that apply before the police can question you or get a statement from you as part of their investigation.
 Find out about your rights.

 If you identify as Aboriginal, you have rights under the Criminal Code to have Gladue principles applied to your case.
 For more information, contact the BC First Nations Justice Council.